 If you buy a stuffing mix in a box or bag, read labels.
 Many store brand labels contain palm oil; however, some of the name brand ones do not.

-We found these cornbread mixes without palm oil:
+We found some cornbread / muffin mixes without palm oil.
+Read labels.

 Of course, you can make cornbread without palm oil on your own.